mart17218/f2e_notes/_posts/2018-06-22-import-iframe-in-vuejs.md

 ---
 layout: post
-title: [Vue] Import iframe
+title: Import iframe in Vuejs
 ---

+## How to import iframe in Vuejs when its src is a .html file

 ### Background

   The versions of vue and webpack I use in project:
   - "vue": "^2.5.2"
   - "webpack": "^3.6.0"

 ### Issue